Orientation

 The refund schedule is included in the Student Handbook which we review together during orientation.

-For Fall and Spring semesters, below is the schedule:
+For all semesters, below is the schedule:

 100%: Prior to first day of classes right after orientation